 Jessica Horner - Executive Vice President

-Serving as both Vice President of Southern Community Capital and Trustmark's Tax Credit Portfolio Manager, Miranda Wilson manages the day-to-day operations of the tax credit investment portfolio which includes servicing, profitability, compliance, and on-going community impact.
-Miranda is also responsible for monitoring revenue production for SCC as well as analyzing potential projects to insure that all allocation agreement requirements are met.
+Serving as both Vice President of Southern Community Capital and Trustmark’s Tax Credit Portfolio Manager, Jessica Horner manages the day-to-day operations of the tax credit investment portfolio, which includes servicing, profitability, compliance, and ongoing community impact.
+Jessica is also responsible for monitoring revenue production for SCC as well as analyzing potential projects to insure that all allocation agreement requirements are met.

 Community Advisory Board